We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Treating cellulitis depends on the severity of the case.
 Some treatments for cellulitis include:

-A person should talk to their doctor about the best treatment options for their situation.
+A person should talk with a doctor about the best treatment options for their situation or if the treatment doesn’t resolve the swelling.

-Some swelling in pregnancy is normal, but if a pregnant woman notices swelling in their face after
+Some swelling during pregnancy is typical, but if a pregnant person notices swelling in their face after 20 weeks, it can indicate an issue.

 Preeclampsia is a potentially serious complication of pregnancy.
-It presents with high blood pressure and other abnormal findings, and it can be life threatening to both the woman and baby.
+It presents with high blood pressure and other abnormal findings and can be life threatening to both the pregnant person and the baby.

 Other than facial swelling, symptoms can include:

-In some cases, a pregnant woman may not experience any symptoms of preeclampsia.
+In some cases, a pregnant person may not experience any symptoms of preeclampsia.

-Facial swelling related to preeclampsia generally resolves after the delivery.
-If the case is mild, it may be possible to wait for delivery at term.
+Facial swelling related to preeclampsia generally resolves after delivery.
+If the case is mild, waiting for delivery at term may be possible.

 According to the American College of Obstetricians and Gynecologists, treatment for mild preeclampsia may involve bed rest and close monitoring.
 However, at 37 weeks of pregnancy, healthcare professionals may recommend inducing labor.

-The cause of swelling can determine the best ways to reduce it or keep it under control.
+The cause of swelling can determine the best ways to reduce or keep it under control.

 In most cases, a person will need to treat any underlying conditions to reduce facial swelling.